-Table 16.2 Operations for patients after foramen magnum decompressions patients, the Chiari malformation had been adequately treated with collapse of the syrinx and a free CSF passage at the foramen magnum.
-Five syrinx shunt catheters were removed to release a postoperative tethering of either nerve roots or spinal cord.
+In 18 patients, a mechanism independent from the foramen magnum region had caused new neurological symptoms (Table 44.2 and Fig. 44.4).
+In all these patients, the Chiari malformation had been adequately treated with collapse of the syrinx and a free CSF passage at the foramen magnum.
+They underwent a total of 20 operations.
+One patient required a ventriculoperitoneal shunt for hydrocephalus.
+Four syrinx shunt catheters were removed to release a postoperative tethering of either the nerve roots or spinal cord.
 In each of these patients, pain and dysesthesias were provoked with certain body movements.
 The tethering had not caused reappearance of the syrinx in any of them.

-For removal of a syrinx catheter, the sharp microsurgical dissection concentrated on untethering nerve roots and spinal cord first.
+For removal of a syrinx catheter, the sharp microsurgical dissection concentrated on untethering the nerve roots and spinal cord first.
 Once this was achieved, the catheter could be removed in most instances.
 If it was stuck in the cord, it was transected right at the entry point into the spinal cord.
+Three of these four patients reported improvement after syrinx catheter removal.